django-auth-ldap/django-auth-ldap/docs/source/authentication.rst

 this by forcing usernames to lower case when creating Django users and trimming whitespace when authenticating.

+Some LDAP servers are configured to allow users to bind without a password.
+As a precaution against false positives, :class:`~django_auth_ldap.backend.LDAPBackend` will summarily reject any authentication attempt with an empty password.
+You can disable this behavior by setting :setting:`AUTH_LDAP_PERMIT_EMPTY_PASSWORD` to True.

 By default, all LDAP operations are performed with the :setting:`AUTH_LDAP_BIND_DN` and :setting:`AUTH_LDAP_BIND_PASSWORD` credentials, not with the user's.
 Otherwise, the LDAP connection would be bound as the